Wakayama Marina City: High Dive

 The High Dive ride is located in the Spanish Castle portion of the park.
 The load platform and splashdown pool are located outdoors, below the castle, with an observation deck/splash zone overhead.
 The ride vehicles ascend into the building, through an automated guillotine door, and into a spiraling fog vortex.
 Once at the top, the vehicle splashes down into a flume, which curves through the upper story of the building.
-This is the dark ride portion, which features a number of special effects including fog, blacklight effects, wind, animated figures and a 20 foot high parting waterfall.
-The vehicles then exit the building and curve around the rear of the castle before being released down the 65 foot slide into the splash pool.
+This is the dark ride portion, which features a number of special effects including fog, blacklight effects, wind, animated figures and a 20-foot high parting waterfall.
+The vehicles then exit the building and curve around the rear of the castle before being released down the 65-foot slide into the splash pool.
 The ride system is by Arrow Dynamics.
 The ride is shown in the photograph reproduced to the right.

 Seafari

 The Seafari simulator ride is in the French-themed village, and occupies the majority of the space in the main building.
 It features an extensive preshow, including a moon pool with a 29-foot submarine hanging over it, as if it has been launched and recovered from the deep below.
 Guests move from the moon pool area to the Aqualab where they meet Sammy, a CGI dolphin who appears to be swimming in a 13-foot tank at guests' eye level.
 From this space, guests move into a 15-passenger themed submarine, which is in the actual motion base theater.
 The Seafari motion bases are by Hughes Training.

 The ride film is a 3.5 minute Computer-generated imagery (CGI) short, in color, produced by Rhythm & Hues.
 At the time, it was considered one of the best CGI animated films ever made.
-The film was later used at PortAventura Park in Spain, renamed WorldSea Odyssey 4D.
-It opened there in 1999.
+The film was later used at PortAventura Park in Spain, renamed Sea Odyssey.
+It opened there in 2000.
 Universal Studios owned PortAventura World at the time.